Samarth-991/Depth-Estimation/README.md

 ![Image text](https://github.com/Samarth-991/Depth-Estimation/blob/main/depthmap_GLPN.png)
 ### Metrics
 The most popular benchmark datasets are the KITTI and NYUv2 datasets.
 Models are typically evaluated using RMSE or absolute relative error.

+### Height Estimation
+We used a relatively simple way of trignometry to estimate the child height creating two triangles and calculating the angle between them , giving an approximation of the height of the child with the depth map .
+The accuracy of the model using GLPN was around 85% on multiple child data images provided .

+### NERF

+A Neural Radiance Field (NeRF) is a fully-connected neural network that can generate novel views of complex 3D scenes, based on a partial set of 2D images.The model is asked to predict the RGB color and the volme density at a given point , ad we tend to overfit the model to create an accurate image from all the 3D points